 - The risks you face: Whether you allow smoking in your units or if your complex has things like a fitness center or swimming pool will affect your quote.

 - The safety systems you offer: If your rental property has a gated entry, antiburglary systems and smoke alarms, you will see lower quotes than a landlord without these protective features on their property.

 It is fairly typical for a landlord insurance policy on a single family home to be quoted at about 25 percent higher than a homeowners insurance policy for the same property.
 That's because of the additional risks landlords and rental properties face.
 Keep in mind, however, that most landlords set their rental rates with the additional expense of landlord insurance factored into the price.

 Where Can I Find Landlord Insurance in Alaska?

 If you are like most Alaska landlords, you have come to rely on the income your rental property provides.
 You want to protect that revenue and your investment property with an insurance policy made just for you.

-Knowledgeable, independent insurance agents on the Trusted Choice® network are always available to answer your questions, suggest coverage options best suited for your property, and even assist you in filing a claim.
+Knowledgeable, independent insurance agents on the Trusted Choice.com network are always available to answer your questions, suggest coverage options best suited for your property, and even assist you in filing a claim.
 These agents have years of experience working with Alaska insurance companies, enabling them to find a number of quotes with the best coverage options at the most affordable rates.
-Contact a Trusted Choice member agent near you to find out how you can obtain a landlord insurance policy that meets your needs and budget.
+Contact an independent agent near you to find out how you can obtain a landlord insurance policy that meets your needs and budget.